Smoked bacon & mushroom risotto cooked on the Spirit II E-310 gas BBQ

 - 3 cloves smoked garlic; grated

-- 1ltr (35fl oz) mushroom or chicken stock
+- 1ltr (35fl oz) chicken stock (use mushroom stock for the vegetarian version)

 - 150ml (5fl oz) white wine